Arthurs Nosh Bar

 Dylan Solomon and Éric Girard, the principals behind popular the Montreal bakery/café Olive & Gourmando, opened Foxy a couple of years ago to high anticipation—and they did not disappoint.
 The sleek, dark space hosts a talented team that makes mostly everything in-house, from the yogurt to the bread to the ice cream, with local ingredients.
 The main star here is the fire pit in the kitchen, on which most of the vegetables, proteins, and pizzas are cooked, lending a rich smokiness to the dishes, including the insane apple pie with burnt caramel ice cream.

 2491 Rue Notre Dame W., Southwest

-A 19th-century eccentric with a heart of gold, Charles “Joe Beef” McKiernan, is something of a local legend, so it makes sense that one of the city’s best protein-centric restaurants be named after him.
-The snug, dimly lit dining rooms border on kitschy (chalkboard menus, the occasional taxidermied bison head) but the wine selection and menu are as serious as it gets: steaks, Cornish hen, or lobster spaghetti if meat isn’t your thing, and wash it all down with a glass of good, biodynamic red.
-Fair warning—reservations are hard to come by, so plan ahead.
+A nineteenth-century eccentric with a heart of gold, Charles “Joe Beef” McKiernan is something of a local legend, so it makes sense that one of the city’s best protein-centric restaurants be named after him.
+The snug, dimly lit dining rooms border on kitschy (chalkboard menus, the occasional taxidermied bison head), but the wine selection and menu are as serious as it gets: steaks, Cornish hen, or lobster spaghetti if meat isn’t your thing, washed down with a glass of good, biodynamic red.
+Fair warning: Reservations are hard to come by, so plan ahead.

 You may also like